 There is a seaside bay with the long name that starts with A. A cable car runs up the hill for a view of the surroundings. http://en.wikipedia.org/wi

-Will suggest more if you require further recommendations. almost 5 years ago
+Will suggest more if you require further recommendations. about 5 years ago

 Gregorian chant by Benedictine monks at some old churches are concerts you should not miss.
 It is spiritually uplifting, no matter what domination your religion may be.